cysouw/diathesis/text/c12_zuInfinitive.md

 The *bleiben+zu‑Infinitiv* diathesis shows many intricate details that are in need of a much deeper investigation than I can offer here.
 I have only been able to find a few short discussions of this construction in the literature, none of which go into much detail [@hohle1978: 48-50; @engel1996: 478-479; @colomo2010: 196-197].

 Basically, this diathesis is an passive-like construction, with the accusative being promoted to nominative subject.
 However, different from a passive, the original subject can be retained as a dative [@next a].
 For that reason this diathesis is classified as an ~~inversive~~.
-Because the demotion (N to D) is 'larger' than the promotion (A to N), this diathesis can be considered a 'demoted' inversive.
+Because the demotion (nominative to dative) is 'larger' than the promotion (accusative to nominative), this diathesis can be considered a 'demoted' inversive.
 Just like all diatheses, this construction is coherent [@next b].

 Semantically, this diatheses expresses that (some part of) the patient is still left over to be applied to the verb, so there is a rest still to be considered.
 For this reason I propose to use the German name ~~Restinversiv~~ for this diathesis.